2004 100th Anniversary Celebration

-This was the scene when the Rev. Albert J. Alexander, pastor of Beckwith Memorial Presbyterian Church on Euclid Avenue, (later the Church of the Covenant,) had a vision to start a new church “up in the Heights.”
+This was the scene when the Rev. Albert J. Alexander, pastor of Beckwith Memorial Presbyterian Church on Euclid Avenue, (later the Church of the Covenant,) decided to start a new church “up in the Heights.”
 In the fall of 1903, Rev. Alexander and a group of neighbors met in the home of Mr. L.B.
 Roessing on Hampshire Road to plan the beginnings of the new congregation.

 On the evening of November 11, 1903, Rev. Alexander conducted the first formal worship service with a congregation of 40 or 50 Cleveland Heights Presbyterians in a rented house on Radnor Road (at the time called Florence Avenue.)
 The Radnor Church House hosted weekly Sunday School classes on Sunday mornings and evening worship services for over 2 years.

 By February 1905, the church was known as the “Mayfield Heights Branch” of Beckwith Church.
-The branch continued to grow and In 1906 moved to the Superior Road School House at Superior and Euclid Hts.
+The branch continued to grow and in 1906 moved to the Superior Road School House at Superior and Euclid Hts.
 Blvd., using the lower floor for Sunday School and evening services.

 By 1908, the congregation had outgrown the old schoolhouse and purchased a lot for $5000 from Emil Preyer on the corner of Mayfield and Preyer Roads.
 The new building cost approximately $15,000 and was dedicated on Jan.
 24, 1909.
-The congregation also installed its first organ, at a cost of $1875, paid for by Andrew Carnegie and John D. Rockefeller.
+The congregation installed its first organ, at a cost of $1875, paid for by Andrew Carnegie and John D. Rockefeller.

 In September 1909, the church was still considered a branch of First Church (which had succeeded from Beckwith Presbyterian) even though the new congregation numbered 100.
 And so, in October 1910, the congregation decided it was time to have its own pastor and called the Rev. Edward S. Claflin Rochester, N.Y. to lead them into their next decade.